salvatoreallegra/smartshare/README.md

 ## Requirements Overview

+> ### Concurrency
+When a client connects to the server, the server should create a new `Thread` to handle the request.
+The thread should run until the response is given to the client.

 > ### Uploading
 When the user wants to upload a file, they should be required to provide a ['relative path'](https://support.dtsearch.com/webhelp/dtsearch/relative_paths.htm) to the file.
 They have the option of providing their own password which will act as the 'key' or 'password' for people wishing to download the file.
 If they do not provide their own password, a password will be generated for them.
 This functionality is provided for you in the skeleton of the assessment.

+File names should be unique.
+If a file is uploaded with the same name as another file, it should fail to upload.

 **Additional features for uploading**
 * **Expiration** - The client should be able to provide an [optional](https://picocli.info/#_options_and_parameters) flag denoting the number of minutes until the file expires and can no longer be accessed.
 If a value is not provided, the expiration should default to `60 minutes` from the time the file was uploaded.
+The max value allowed should be `1440` minutes (24 hours) and the min value allowed should be `1` minute.
 * **Maximum Downloads** - The client should be able to provide an [optional](https://picocli.info/#_options_and_parameters) flag denoting the maximum number of downloads available until the file can no longer be accessed.
-If a value is not provided, the maximum downloads should default to `1`.
+If a value is not provided, there should be no restriction on the number of downloads available.

 > ### Downloading